Southampton-RSG-Training/dirac-software-engineering-old/_episodes/00-software-lifecycle.md

 - UR1 (from BR1): support for statistical measures in generated trial reports as required by revised auditing standards (standard deviation, ...)
 - UR2 (from BR2): support for producing textual representations of statistics in trial reports as required by revised auditing standards
-- UR3 (from BR2): ability to have an individual trial report processed and generated in under 30 seconds
+- UR3 (from BR2): ability to have an individual trial report processed and generated in under 20 minutes (NB: perhaps we could assume this normally takes a couple of hours to access and process the data from various sources)

 ### Solution Requirements

 Solution (or product) requirements describe characteristics that a concrete solution or product must have to satisfy the stakeholder requirements.
 They fall into two key categories:

 - *Functional Requirements* focus on functions and features of a solution.
 For our software, building on our user requirements, e.g.
-  - SR1 (from UR1): statistical measures include mean average, minimum, maximum, and standard deviation
+  - SR1 (from UR1): statistical measures include mean average, minimum, maximum, and standard deviation of inflammation readings for each patient for each day of a trial
   - SR2 (from UR2): generate a textual representation of statistics that can be imported into auditing documents
 - *Non-functional Requirements* focus on *how* the behaviour of a solution is expressed or constrained, e.g. performance, security, usability, or portability.
 These are also known as *quality of service* requirements.
 For our project, e.g.:
-  - SR3 (from UR3): generate graphical statistics report on clinical workstation configuration in under 30 seconds
+  - SR3 (from UR3): use local HPC-ABC resource (as an infrastructural constraint) to generate trial report within 30 minutes

 ### From Requirements to Implementation